XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-in-reporting-mode.md

 2. In order to run reporting mode, you also need to run one or more `rippled` servers in [P2P mode](install-rippled.html).
 Ensure that you have at least one `rippled` server running in P2P mode.

+3. A compatible version of CMake must be installed.

-3. Install and configure the datastores required to run `rippled` in reporting mode.
+4. Install and configure the datastores required to run `rippled` in reporting mode.

     1. Install PostgreSQL.